Benzyl benzoate

 Benzyl benzoate is an organic compound which is used as a medication and insect repellent.
 As a medication it is used to treat scabies and lice.
 For scabies either permethrin or malathion is typically preferred.
 It is applied to the skin as a lotion.
 Typically two to three applications are needed.
 It is also present in Balsam of Peru, Tolu balsam, and in a number of flowers.

 Side effects may include irritation of the skin.
 It is not recommended in children.
 It is also used in other animals; however, it is considered toxic to cats.
 How it works is unclear.

 Benzyl benzoate was first studied medically in 1918.
 It is on the World Health Organization's List of Essential Medicines.
 Benzyl benzoate is sold under the brand name Scabanca among others and is available as a generic medication.
 It is not available for medical use in the United States.

 Uses

 Medical

 Benzyl benzoate is an effective and inexpensive topical treatment for human scabies.
 It has vasodilating and spasmolytic effects and is present in many asthma and whooping cough drugs.
 It is also used as an excipient in some testosterone-replacement medications (like Nebido) for treating hypogonadism.

 Benzyl benzoate is used as a topical acaricide, scabicide, and pediculicide in veterinary hospitals.

 Non-medical

 Benzyl benzoate is used as a repellent for chiggers, ticks, and mosquitoes.
 It is also used as a dye carrier, solvent for cellulose derivatives, plasticizer, and fixative in the perfume industry.
+Its aroma is described as mildly sweet, balsamic, oily, herbal, floral, and fruity.